 - Why: Purim is a story of intrigue in the time of the Persian Empire.
-Mordecai the Jew refuses to bow down to the King’s second-in-command Haman, so Haman declares that all Jews will be massacred on the 14th of Adar (this date was chosen based on the choosing of lots, purim in Hebrew, where the holiday derives its name).
-Until this point, the queen of Persia, Queen Esther has hidden her Jewish identity from her husband the King, but now she realizes that she must reveal it in order to save her nation.
+Mordecai the Jew refuses to bow down to the King’s second-in-command Haman, so Haman declares that all Jews will be massacred on the 14th of Adar (this date was chosen based on the choosing of lots, called “purim” in Hebrew, where the holiday derives its name).
+Until this point, the queen of Persia, Queen Esther has hidden her Jewish identity from her husband the King, but now she realizes that she must reveal it to save her nation.
 Queen Esther reveals her Jewish identity to the King at a small party with just the two of them and Haman present.
 The King decides to overturn Haman’s decree and change the day of a proposed massacre into a day for the Jews to seek revenge against their oppressors, changing the 14th of Adar from a day of sadness and mourning to a day of joyous celebrations for the Jews.

 - How: It is a custom to disguise ourselves in costumes in commemoration of how God concealed Himself when orchestrating the miracle of Purim (God’s name does not appear in Megillat Esther).
 In addition, there are four commandments to be fulfilled on Purim: hearing Megillat Esther, Matanot L’Evyonim (giving to the needy), Mishloach Manot (giving to friends), and Seuda (eating a festive meal).

 The Four Main Mitzvot of Purim Are: